konsumer/minecraft-python-example/README.md

 ### REPL

-There is a [python REPL](https://mcpyrepl.surge.sh) available for the server runnign on localhost, so you can try stuff out, and explore the available APIs.
+There is a [python REPL](https://mcpyrepl.surge.sh) available for the server running on localhost, so you can try stuff out, and explore the available APIs.
 Even through it's a remote website, nothing is sent to the remote server, and it communicates directly with your local python plugin.

 ### file-locations